-The Judicial Committee shall generally administer and oversee all administrative grievances and right to participate matters filed with USAS.
-The Judicial Committee shall be responsible to ensure that all complaints are heard in a timely, fair and impartial manner.
-Respondents shall be afforded basic due process protections, which includes respondent(s) in a grievance proceeding are provided a notice of the charges and the requested remedy.
-The Judicial Committee may promulgate procedures in addition to those set forth in these Bylaws for the effective administration of complaints filed with USAS.
+The Judicial Committee shall generally administer and oversee all administrative grievances and the right to participate in matters filed with USAS.
+The Judicial Committee shall be responsible for ensuring that all complaints are heard in a timely, fair and impartial manner.
+Respondents shall be afforded basic due process protections, which includes respondent(s) in a grievance proceeding are provided notice of proposed action, charges, or alleged violation in writing with the supporting documentation filed by the filing party, and the consequences or remedy requested if found to be violated.
 All complaint procedures shall comply with the Ted Stevens Olympic and Amateur Sports Act.